AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/general/payservices-paypal-acct.md

 ---
+description: This article explains why your PayPal sandbox account for Payment Services may not be verified, disabling you from completing sandbox onboarding.
+labels: troubleshooting,payment services,adobe commerce,magento,2.4.2-p1,paypal
 title: PayPal sandbox account not verified
-labels: troubleshooting,payment services,adobe commerce,magento,2.4.2-p1,paypal
 ---

+# PayPal sandbox account not verified

 This article explains why your PayPal sandbox account for Payment Services may not be verified, disabling you from completing sandbox onboarding.